INDG course codes were formerly identified as NATI.

 The course provides a framework for understanding Traditional Ecological Knowledge (TEK).
 Key concepts and theories regarding environmental teachings and issues are examined from an Indigenous perspective.
 Topics include theoretical perspectives in TEK, ecological knowledge, climate change and First Nations, teaching from the Elders, challenges and opportunities in sustainable development, and case studies as used by First Nations in Canada.
 (Lec 3) Cr 3.

-ÉTAM 2337 F - Objets de la vie quotidienne des amérindiens
+ETAU 2337 F - Objets de la vie quotidienne des Autochtones

-Une étude des techniques artisanales qui se présentent dans l'habitation, le mobilier, les outils et leur décoration.
-Aborde les questions de lieux de vie et de rencontres, les objets cérémoniels, domestiques et de travail (chasse et pêche, cueillette, agriculture), l'influence spirituelle, l'évolution et l'adaptation au milieu.
+Ce cours présente les techniques artisanales qui se manifestent dans l'habitation, le mobilier, les outils et leur décoration.
+On y étudie aussi les lieux de vie et de rencontres des autochtones, ainsi que leurs objets cérémoniels, domestiques et de travail (chasse et pêche, cueillette, agriculture).
+On aborde également leur influence spirituelle, leur évolution et leur adaptation au milieu.
 3 cr.
 On ne peut obtenir des crédits à la fois pour FOLK 2337 et ETAU 2337.

-INDG 2406 E - Native People and Newcomers in Encounter in Eastern Canada
+INDG 2406 E - Indigenous People and Newcomers in Encounter in Eastern Canada

-An examination of the relations between Native people and members of various newcomer societies in the area of present-day Eastern Canada.
-Topics include: the fur trade, treaties, missionary movements, the development of Indian policy and Indian administration, and the resurgence of First Nation self-assertion in the 20th century. (lec 2, sem 1) cr 3.
+This course examines the relations between Indigenous people and members of various newcomer societies in the area of present-day Eastern Canada.
+Topics include the fur trade, treaties, missionary movements, the development of Indigenous policy and administration, and the resurgence of Indigenous self-assertion in the 20th century.
+PREREQ: 18 university credits. (lec 2, sem 1) cr 3.
 Students may not retain credit for both INDG 2406 and NATI 2406.

-INDG 2407 E - Native People and Newcomers in Encounter in Western Canada
+INDG 2407 E - Indigenous People and Newcomers in Encounter in Western Canada

-An examination of the relations between Native people and members of various newcomer societies in the area of present-day Western Canada.
-Topics include: the fur trade, treaties, missionary movements, the development of Indian policy and Indian administration, the Metis, and the resurgence of First Nation self-assertion in the 20th century. (lec 2, sem 1) cr 3.
+This course examines the relations between Indigenous people and members of various newcomer societies in the area of present-day Western Canada.
+Topics include the fur trade, treaties, missionary movements, the development of Indigenous policy and administration, the Metis, and the resurgence of Indigenous self-assertion in the 20th century.
+PREREQ: 18 university credits. (lec 2, sem 1) cr 3.
 Students may not retain credit for both INDG 2407 and NATI 2407.

-INDG 2505 E (10) - Indigenous Arts of the Americas: Retrospective and Transition
+INDG 2505 E (10) - Indigenous Arts of the Americas: Retrospective and Tradition

 INDG 2516 E (10) - Intermediate Nishnaabemwin A

-This course may be taken concurrently with NATI 1017.
+This course may be taken concurrently with INDG 1017.
 It is distinguished by its two principal areas of focus: communicating one's own actions and activities, typically in response to questions from a second person; and questions that begin with what, when, where, how and why.
 The students will learn how to compose questions and answers that have subjects only, no objects.
 Students cannot retain credit for both INDG 2516 & 2515.
-PREREQ: INDG 1016. (lec 3, lab 1) cr 3 (Available via Distance Education)
+PREREQ: INDG 1016. (lec 3, lab 1) cr 3